Build your customer page

 - Use the Whop API to check more advanced permissions

-- Build a page that is shown to all customers
+- Build a page that is shown to all users

 - Use Frosted components to style your app